owncast/owncast/README.md

 To bundle in the latest admin UI:

-1. Install pkger. `go install github.com/markbates/pkger/cmd/...`
 1. From the owncast directory run the packager script: `./build/admin/bundleAdmin.sh`
-1. Compile or run like above. `go run main.go pkged.go`
+1. Compile or run like above. `go run main.go`

 ## Contributing